kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 **As result, we decided to remove pod admission in kubelet from this KEP.**

 Expected behavior without Pod admission is that kubelet admits the Pod B and eventually its volumes reach DSW.
-The Pod B will be `ContainerCreating` until Pod A terminates and the volume can be mounted with the right SELinux context.
+The Pod B will be `ContainerCreating` until Pod A terminates and the volume can be mounted with the right SELinux label.
 The same behavior was already implemented for `ReadWriteOncePod` AccessMode.